CoachbotSwarm/User-Guide/README.md

 Parameters: none

 Output: Returns the messages in the buffer since the last call of this function.
+If the robot has not received a message, it will return a None type.

 Example: *msgs = robot.recv_msg()*